gonzalobarbitta/context-flux/README.md

 import * as actions from './user.actions';

 export const createUser = store => ({
-  name: '',
+  name: 'John Doe',
-  age: 0,
   actions: createActions(Object.values(actions))(store),
 });
 ```

 ### Step 3: Application Store

-Define a function that receives the context, and returns an object that combines all separate stores into one.
+Defines a function that receives the context, and returns an object that combines all separate stores into one.

 ```
 import { createUser } from "../components/user/user.store";